 Texas Tenant Rights and Responsibilities

-According to Texas landlord-tenant laws, a tenant's rights include:
+According to the state's landlord-tenant law, a tenant's rights include:

 • A clean, safe, and habitable environment.